HexaCoreRepo/Modern-6/README.md

 I am *uncertain* if this works with Winterboard or Anemone, as I have not tested them.

+To install:
-To install: Download the theme to your jailbroken device (on iOS/iPadOS 13.0 or later you can download it with Safari), open it in the Apple Files application.
-In Files, tap and hold on the .zip file and tap "Share".
-Then find "Copy to Filza" and select it.
-Once it opens, tap the .zip and it will extract into a folder.
-Navigate to the .theme folder within the previous folder.
-Copy the .theme folder and navigate to /Library/Themes and paste the folder there.
+1) Download the theme to your jailbroken device (on iOS/iPadOS 13.0 or later you can download it with Safari).
+2) Open it in the Apple Files application.
+3) Tap and hold on the .zip file.
+4) Tap "Share".
+5) Find "Copy to Filza" and select it.
+6) In Filza, tap the .zip and it will extract into a folder.
+7) Navigate to the .theme folder within the previous folder.
+8) Copy the .theme folder.
+9) Navigate to /Library/Themes and paste the folder there.

 **If you *do not* have a Themes folder in Library, just add one!**

+# F.A.Q

+### Why is it downloading as a folder?

+If it downloads as a folder, you are simply using a device that is automatically unzipping the file.

+### What do I do if it downloads as a folder?

+Everything except for step 6.